 Risks associated with the plan provisions are actuarial risks.
-These risks are: (i) investment risk, (ii) interest risk (discount rate risk), (iii) mortality risk and (iv) salary risk.
+These risks are:- (i) investment risk, (ii) interest risk (discount rate risk), (iii) mortality risk and (iv) salary risk

 Investment risk The probability or likelihood of occurrence of losses relative to the expected return on any particular investment.
 Interest risk (discount rate risk) The plan exposes the Company to the risk of fall in interest rates.
 A fall in interest rates will result in an increase in the ultimate cost of providing the above benefit and will thus result in an increase in the value of the liability.
 Mortality risk The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of plan participants.
 Indian Assured Lives Mortality (2006-08) ultimate table has been used in respect of the above.
 A change in mortality rate will have a bearing on the plan's liability.
 Salary risk The present value of the defined benefit plan is calculated with the assumption of salary increase rate of plan participants in future.
 Deviation in the rate of increase of salary in future for plan participants from the rate of increase in salary used to determine the present value of obligation will have a bearing on the plan's liability.
-Demographie risk The Company has used certain mortality and attrition assumption in valuation of the liability.
+Demographic risk The Company has used certain mortality and attrition assumption in valuation of the liability.
 The company is exposed to the risk of actual experience turning out to be worse compared to the assumption.

-In respect of the plan in India, the most recent actuarial valuation of the plan assets and the present value of the defined benefit obligation were carried out as at 31 March, 2021 by Mr. Ritobrata Sankar, Fellow, Institute of Actuaries of India.
+In respect of the plan in India, the most recent actuarial valuation of the plan assets and the present value of the defined benefit obligation were carried out as at 31 March, 2022 by Mr. Ritobrata Sankar, Fellow, Institute of Actuaries of India.
 The present value of defined benefit obligation, and the related current service cost and past service cost, were measured using the projected unit credit method.

-Principal actuarial assumptions:
+17.5 Principal actuarial assumptions:

-S. No. Particulars Refer note below Year ended 31st March 2021 Gratuity scheme (Funded) Year ended 31st March 2021 Post retirement defined benefit plan(Non Funded) Year ended 31st March 2020 Gratuity scheme (Funded) Year ended 31st March 2020 Post retirement defined benefit plan(Non Funded) i.
+S. No. Particulars Refer note below Year ended 31st March 2022 Gratuity scheme (Funded) Year ended 31st March 2022 Post retirement defined benefit plan(Non Funded) Year ended 31st March 2021 Gratuity scheme (Funded) Year ended 31st March 2021 Post retirement defined benefit plan(Non Funded) i. ii.
 Discount rate (p.a.)
-1 6.60% 6,60% 6.50% 6,50% îi.
 Expected rate of return on assets (p.a.)
-2 7.40% • 7.40% - iii.
-Salary escalation rate (p.a.)
-3 Management- 7%, Non- Management-5% Management- 7%, Non- Management-5% 7.00% Management- 7%, Non- Management-5% iv.
-Expected rate(s) of medical inflation 4 • 8.00% - 8.00%
+1 2 6.80% 6.80% 6.60% 7.40% 6.60% iii, Salary escalation rate (p.a.)
+3 Management- 7%, Non- Management-6% Management- 7%, Non- Management-5% Management- 7%, Non- Management-5% Management- 7%, Non- Management-5% iv.
+Expected rate(s) of medical inflation -4 - 8.00% - 8.00%